Model Number: 65A8H

 Sony Bravia A8H OLED TV: Verdict

 If you want a practically-perfect OLED TV with premium picture and sound, we’re confident the Sony Bravia A8H is worth the cost.
-As for whether it’s the best OLED overall this year, we’ll still need to get it into our lab to compare with the slightly-cheaper LG CX 9 and review competing options from Philips and Vizio.
+As for whether it’s the best OLED overall this year, some specific features and test results reveal it falls short of the slightly-cheaper LG CX OLED.
+But for those who care about watching movies at home through the perspective of the director’s chair, this is the ultimate premium option on the market.